Boutoo/TMS-EEG-Preprocessing-Python-Tutorial/readme.md

 We first specify the directory path where our EEG data files are located.
 In this example, it's stored in the `DATA_PATH` variable.

-Next, we look for all files in that directory that end with the extension '.vhdr' (these are Brain Vision data files).
+Next, we look for all files in that directory that end with the extension '.vhdr' (these are Brain Vision header files).
 We select the first file found with this extension.
 This will be the file we load for our analysis.

 Here's how you can do it: